 In June, the Supreme Court is going to rule in a case called King versus Burwell.

-Yes, the president has changed Obamacare some two dozen times, and the Supreme Court is saying enough is enough.
+The president has changed Obamacare some two dozen times, and the Supreme Court is saying, enough is enough.

 We're going to take a look at one of these changes.

-That will be the end of Obamacare, because it will it will say that in thirty-six states, most states, there's no subsidies anymore.
+And if the court rules the way many of us believe the court should rule, right, that will be the end of Obamacare because it will say that in 36 states, most states, there's no subsidies anymore.

-People will suddenly have to pay the true cost of these plans, which is four hundred percent quadruple what they're currently paying.
+People will suddenly have to pay the true cost of these plans, which is 400% quadruple what they're currently paying.

 And when those premiums quadruple, that's the end of Obamacare.